 In general, data will be kept closed to external use, except for data generated for public purposes or for phases of the project where it will be necessary to open them up, after a specific and clear reason.
-Data will be accessible only for RealHOPE consortium's members and some will be restricted to access by particular members or groups where this is necessary e.g., interview transcripts.
+Data will be accessible only for RealHOPE consortium's members and some will be restricted to access by particular members or groups where this is necessary.